vvirtues/jellyplist/readme.md

 JELLYPLIST_DB_PASSWORD = jellyplist
 # Optional:
 # SEARCH_JELLYFIN_BEFORE_DOWNLOAD = false # defaults to true, before attempting to do a download with spotDL , the song will be searched first in the local library
-# START_DOWNLOAD_AFTER_PLAYLIST_ADD = false # defaults to true, If a new Playlist is added, the Download Task will be scheduled immediately
+# START_DOWNLOAD_AFTER_PLAYLIST_ADD = true # defaults to false, If a new Playlist is added, the Download Task will be scheduled immediately
 #

 ```